evildmp/Arkestra/docs/installation.rst

 Put them on your PYTHONPATH
 ===========================

-There are other, probably better, ways of doing this, but it works.
+There are other, certainly better, ways of doing this, but it works.

-* `cd lib/python2.6/site-packages`
+* `cd lib/python2.6/site-packages` # or wherever your site-packages is
 * `ln -s ../../../Arkestra/arkestra_image_plugin`
 * `ln -s ../../../Arkestra/arkestra_utilities`
 * `ln -s ../../../Arkestra/contacts_and_people`